 To take great dating photos by yourself, you'll need more than just a smartphone.
 Here's what you need to get started:

 - High-Quality Camera: Most modern smartphones have excellent cameras capable of producing high-resolution images.
-Make sure your phone has a portrait mode or similar setting to enhance depth and make your photos pop.
+Make sure your phone has a portrait mode or similar setting to enhance depth and make your photos pop. iPhone 12 and newer and most Android flagships from 2021 onward all shoot sharp enough for a dating profile.
+The bottleneck is almost always lighting and positioning, not megapixels.

 - Lighting: Natural light is your best friend when it comes to taking flattering photos.
 Position yourself near a window to take advantage of soft daylight, or use a ring light if natural light isn't available.
+The Neewer 18-inch LED ring light kit ($50-70) is a popular starting point.
+It clips to a stand and includes phone and camera mounts.
+For portable touch-ups, the Lume Cube Panel Mini clips to a phone and adds fill light without creating harsh shadows.

 Setting Up the Perfect Shot